MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-open-guide-qr-code.md

 ---
 author: Mamaylya
-description: Learn how to open a guide in Dynamics 365 Guides, if you're an operator, by using a QR code ms.author: mamaylya ms.date: 10/14/2020 ms.service: crm-online ms.topic: article
+description: Learn how to open a guide in Dynamics 365 Guides, if you're an operator, by scanning a QR code ms.author: mamaylya ms.date: 10/14/2020 ms.service: crm-online ms.topic: article
-title: Open a guide in Dynamics 365 Guides by using a QR code ms.reviewer: v-brycho
+title: Open a guide in Dynamics 365 Guides by scanning a QR code ms.reviewer: v-brycho
 ---

-# Open a guide in Dynamics 365 Guides by using a QR code (for operators)
+# Open a guide in Dynamics 365 Guides by scanning a QR code (for operators)

 You can open a guide in Microsoft Dynamics 365 Guides by scanning a QR code that includes an embedded link to a guide.
 This can be a printed QR code or a digital QR code included in a digital document.